pennlabs/django-rest-live/README.md

 However, broadcasts originate from database updates rather than an HTTP request, so `django-rest-live` needs to infer many of these properties which "think" they are coming from HTTP.

-Since `django-rest-live` deals with readonly updates.
-The `request` object is looks like a `GET` request with no extra parameters. `request.user` and `request.session` are available as expected. `view.action` is `retrieve` when the group-by field is either `pk` or `id`, and `list` otherwise.
+Since `django-rest-live` deals with readonly updates, the `request` object is looks like a `GET` request with no extra parameters. `request.user` and `request.session` are available as expected. `view.action` is `retrieve` when the group-by field is either `pk` or `id`, and `list` otherwise.